filipre/filipre.github.io/_drafts/2020-03-26-data-science-interview.md

 ???

 ## Neural networks for computer vision

-How we can use neural nets for computer vision? ‍⭐️ What’s a convolutional layer? ‍⭐️
+**How we can use neural nets for computer vision? ‍⭐️**

+One efficient way is to use "Convolutional Neural Networks" because they introduce structure into the network which reduces the model parameters.
+This results in better optimization.

+**What’s a convolutional layer? ‍⭐️**

+Each layer learns (multiple) convolution kernels and applies them on the images.
+Instead of learning a full multiplication matrix, we only need to learn the weights for the kernel.
+Since we use a neural network, we don't have to find the right kernel ourselves.

-Why do we actually need convolutions?
-Can’t we use fully-connected layers for that? ‍⭐️ What’s pooling in CNN?
-Why do we need it? ‍⭐️
+**Why do we actually need convolutions?
+Can’t we use fully-connected layers for that? ‍⭐️**

+In theory yes, but in practice we end up with a model with too many parameters and it becomes infeasable to train it.

+**What’s pooling in CNN?
+Why do we need it? ‍⭐️** **How does max pooling work?
+Are there other pooling techniques? ‍⭐️**

+Pooling is an operation that reduces the number of pixels at a given layer.
+For example, in 2x2 max pooling with window 2, we select the highest activation of each 2x2 grid.
+TODO: why and other pooling operations

-How does max pooling work?
-Are there other pooling techniques? ‍⭐️ Are CNNs resistant to rotations?
-What happens to the predictions of a CNN if an image is rotated? 🚀 What are augmentations?
-Why do we need them? 👶What kind of augmentations do you know? 👶How to choose which augmentations to use? ‍⭐️
+**Are CNNs resistant to rotations?
+What happens to the predictions of a CNN if an image is rotated? 🚀**

+Most likely, only the first few layers are resistent to rotations because we might find the right "rotated" kernel.
+However, in the deeper layers we have more specialized kernels and we are not resistent anymore.
+The predictions become inaccurate if an image is rotated (and wasn't part of the data augmentation)

+**What are augmentations?
+Why do we need them? 👶**

+- be more resistent against modifications on the image (as rotation, translation, scaling, inverting)
+- increase data size which results in better learning

+**What kind of augmentations do you know? 👶**

+- Rotation
+- Scaling
+- Axis inversion
+- Translation?

+**How to choose which augmentations to use? ‍⭐️**

+Depends on the use case of the neural network, the size of the dataset, available ressources, optimizer, domain knowledge

-What kind of CNN architectures for classification do you know? 🚀 What is transfer learning?
-How does it work? ‍⭐️
+**What kind of CNN architectures for classification do you know? 🚀**

+TODO, GoogLeNet

+**What is transfer learning?
+How does it work? ‍⭐️**

+For a given task, we don't retrain the whole model again but reuse parts of the model from a different but similar tasks.
+We can do this because we expect that the weights in the lower layers are similar to the ones that we would get, if we retrain everything.
+Moreover, for more specialized tasks, we don't have much data available and most likely, we could not learn these lower level features as good.

+**What is object detection?
+Do you know any architectures for that? 🚀**

+Input: Image, Output: List of objects in this image with a probability.
+Todo: architecture

-What is object detection?
-Do you know any architectures for that? 🚀 What is object segmentation?
-Do you know any architectures for that? 🚀
+**What is object segmentation?
+Do you know any architectures for that? 🚀**

+Assign each pixel of the image to a given class.

+## Clustering

+**What is unsupervised learning? 👶**

+Learning without labels (generated by human supervision).
+It detecs patterns in the feature inputs and organizes them.

+**What is clustering?
+When do we need it? 👶**

+Group data into similar categories.
+We use it when we want to categorize data but don't have any reference data.

+**Do you know how K-means works? ‍⭐️**

+k-means is an instance of the Expectation Maximization Algorithm.
+Goal: Minimize the within-cluster sum of squares (WCSS), i.e. the variance

+$$
+\arg\min_S \sum_{i=1}^k \sum_{x \in S_i} \Vert x - \mu_i \Vert^2 = \sum_{i=1}^k |S_i| \mathrm{Var} S_i
+$$

+TODO equivalences

+**Lloyd's algorithm, naive k-means**

+Initialize $$\mu_1^1, \ldots, \mu_k^1$$.
+Either by choosing $$k$$ random samples as first means (forgy) or by assigning random clusters to the data set first (random partition)

+I. Assignment: For data set $$x$$, measure the distance to each mean $$\mu_i$$ and assign it to the cluster, whose distance is minimal to the respected $$\mu_i$$.

+$$
+S_i^t = \{ x_p \,\colon\, \Vert x_p - \mu_i^t \Vert \le \Vert x_p - \mu_j^t \Vert \forall 1 \le j \le k \}
+$$

+II.
+Update: Recalculate new means by taking the average of each cluster.

+$$
+\mu_i^{t+1} = \frac{1}{|S_i^t|} \sum_{x\in S_i^t} x_j
+$$

+**How to select K for K-means? ‍⭐️**

+Multiple options

+- (Cross-)Validation: Treat $$k$$ as an hyperparameter and evaluate the cost function (WCSS).
+- The silhouette method: measure of how close a data point is to data from its own cluster and to data from the other clusters.
+Then use  silhouette plots or the mea n silhouette.
+- Elbow method: TODO

+**What are the other clustering algorithms do you know? ‍⭐️**

+- Expectation Maximization: Generalization of k-means.
+Instead of "circles", we use Gaußian Models (with different means and variances) that will the cluster
+- k-medoids: Useful, if we use other distance measures than k-means, for example, provided by a distance matrix.
+Instead of calculating a mean for each cluster, we elect an "representative" for each cluster.

+**Do you know how DBScan works? ‍⭐️**

+TODO

+**When would you choose K-means and when DBScan? ‍⭐️**

+- DBScan: when we don't use euclidean distances, when it is a challenge to determine $$k$$, when we have more complicated cluster shapes, when we are working with databases, when we have outliers
+- k-means: when we expect to have large distances between clusters, image segmentation

+## Dimensionality reduction

+**What is the curse of dimensionality?
+Why do we care about it? ‍⭐️**

+TODO

+**Do you know any dimensionality reduction techniques? ‍⭐️**

+- Johnson Lindenstrauß Lemma
+- Eigenvalue Decomposition
+- Singular Value Decomposition (Principal Component Analysis)

+**What’s singular value decomposition?
+How is it typically used for machine learning? ‍⭐️**

+TODO

 ## Text classification
 How can we use machine learning for text classification? ‍⭐️